 Many people run their own business by providing their services to other people.
-For example, Sarah offers expert gardening services to many clients each week and charges each client a fee which she keeps for herself.
-Sarah is an independent contractor and should have an ABN.
+For example, Sarah offers expert gardening services to many clients each week and charges each client a fee that she keeps for herself.
+Sarah is an independent contractor and may be entitled to have an ABN.